2008 UK Open

 The 2008 Blue Square UK Open was the sixth year of the PDC's UK Open darts tournament where, following numerous regional qualifying heats throughout Britain, players competed in a single elimination tournament to be crowned champion.
 The tournament was held at Bolton Wanderers' Reebok Stadium, Bolton, England, between 5–8 June 2008.

-James Wade won the tournament; his first UK Open title, and his third major championship inside 12 months.
+James Wade won the tournament; it was his first UK Open title, and his third major title inside 12 months.
 He defeated American Gary Mawson in the final 11–7.

 Format

 As in previous years, eight regional UK Open events were staged across the UK where players winning were collated into the UK Order Of Merit.
 The top 128 players in the list, who played a minimum of three events (plus ties) won a place at the final stages.